Did you know Chile is the biggest producer of Cabernet Sauvignon behind France?

 Our Impressions of Viña Cousiño Macul

-We had high expectations of this vineyard given that it is one of the oldest in the Maipo Valley.
-It is also still family ran, which gave it a special appeal for us.
+Going into it, we had high expectations of this vineyard as one of the oldest in Maipo Valley.

 We didn’t have any bad wines, but there were definitely wines we enjoyed more than others.
 Our favorites were the reds – Carménère and Cabernet Sauvignon.